 Note that you need to install the Tangent Hub software as well for the iPad version to work.
 You pair your system from the Tangent Mapper.

 Phase One Webinar Video

-When you are interested in the capabilities of the Tanget Element devices in combination with Capture One, I strongly advice you to view the webinar video that David Grover of Phase One held and published in December 2016.
+When you are interested in the capabilities of the Tanget Element devices in combination with Capture One, I strongly advise you to view the webinar video that David Grover of Phase One held and published in December 2016.

 Thanks to the webcam David had mounted above his desk, you can see what he is doing with his hand at the controls of the Tangent Element.

 How about justifying the investment?
 Are you demanding regarding yourself and your output, both in terms of quality and/or quantity?
 Or do you also have video editing software to work with?
-Go for a testdrive with the local distributor.
+Go for a test drive with the local distributor.
 It is the only way to find out.
 You won’t be disappointed.

-Also consider the alternatives.
-The Ripple and the Wave as well as the Element-Vs app on the iPad provide valid alternatives.
+Also, consider the alternatives.
+The Ripple and the Wave, as well as the Element-Vs app on the iPad, provide valid alternatives.